AdobeDocs/experience-manager-learn.en/help/forms/document-services/barcode-service-adaptive-forms-article.md

 The following code decodes the barcode and populates a JSON object with the decoded values.
 The servlet then returns the JSON object in its response to the calling application.

-You can see this capability live, please visit the [samples portal](https://forms.enablementadobe.com/content/samples/samples.html?query=0) and search for Barcode Service Demo

 ```java
 public JSONObject extractBarCode(Document pdfDocument) {